Poker Hand Ranking from Best to Worst

 For example, in a Three of a Kind hand J-J-J-Q-8, the 3 jokeys are the core cards while Q and 8 are kickers.

-In the table below the cards which determine the rank of a hand are marked by a frame, the rest of the cards are kickers.
+In the table below the cards which determine the rank of a hand are placed within a grey box, the rest of the cards are kickers.

 ||A sequence of five cards of the same suit from ace to ten.|